OMaraLab/hoarder/README.md

 ### Metadata notes

 This should be a short human readable description the system.
 If the simulation was published, this should include the DOI of the relevant paper.  this should be only a brief summary of what the simulation system is; don't include exessive detail as this is present in the paper.
-It should also end with the replicate number in the format {replicate X of Y}.
+It should also end with the replicate number in the format `{replicate X of Y}`.

 ### Metadata tags